We will be open for you to join us for your studies* and are looking forward to welcoming you to the International Study Centre.

 For more details about our commitment to support you visit - studygroup.com/study/uk-learning

 If you are coming to Glasgow to study at the International Study Centre you may have some questions about living and studying in the UK.

-We have put together a useful pre-arrival guide about what to do once you have confirmed your place.
-It offers advice on planning your journey, what to pack and much more.
 The pre-arrival form has important information we need to know, including your flight itinerary and whether you need transportation from the airport to your accommodation.
 It is important you send us this form so we can help make your arrival as smooth as possible.